Vinax89/studio/README.md

 ## Housekeeping service

-The housekeeping service removes outdated files from Cloud Storage to manage costs and data retention.
+The housekeeping service manages Firestore data by archiving stale transactions, removing fully paid debts, and creating a snapshot in a `backups` collection.
+Transactions older than `RETENTION_DAYS` are moved to `transactions_archive`.

 ### Running locally
 1. Install dependencies with `npm install`.